JS2 block viewer

 https://example.com/widgets?colour=blue&sort=newest

-For the url above, the query string is "colour=blue&sort=newest".
+For this URL, the query string is "colour=blue&sort=newest".
 Query strings consist of query parameters, separated by an ampersand character &. colour=blue is a query parameter: we say that colour is the key and blue is the value.

 We’re going to implement a function parseQueryString to extract the query parameters from a query string and store them in an object: